falcosecurity/evolution/integrations/k8s-using-daemonset/README.md

 k8s-using-daemonset$
 ```

-Alternatively, you can deploy the [Falco Event Generator](https://github.com/draios/falco/wiki/Generating-Sample-Events) deployement to have events automatically generated.
+Alternatively, you can deploy the [event-generator](https://github.com/falcosecurity/event-generator) deployement to have events automatically generated.
 Please note that this Deployment will generate a large number of events.

 ```
 k8s-using-daemonset$ kubectl create -f falco-event-generator-deployment.yaml \